syncfusion-content/asp.netwebforms-docs/aspnet/Grid/Web-accessibility.md

 # Web accessibility

 Web accessibility is an easy way to create a website or application by world wide users, including disabled users.
 You can develop sites with the help of assistive technologies.
-Essential Javascript supports the Web UI accessibility resources.
+Essential JavaScript supports the Web UI accessibility resources.
 They are:

-## WAI – ARIA supports in Essential Javascript.Net Grid
+## WAI – ARIA supports in Essential JavaScript.Net Grid

 This helps enable better user interaction in Grid control and this uses the W3C’s Widget Design Patterns in the WAI specification and added customize attributes.

-## Full Keyboard control supports in Essential Javascript Grid
+## Full Keyboard control supports in Essential JavaScript Grid

 This helps to support Grid control with keyboard interaction.
 The key descriptions are: